cult-of-coders/react-molecule/docs/index.md

 In order to teach one molecule, one must be accustomed with the basic principles and wording.
 Then we dive into some small real-world examples and then we iterate on it.

 - [Basic Concepts](./CONCEPTS.md) - Understand the basic taxonomy and logic
-- [Learn By Example](./EXAMPLES.md) - Learn by seeing real-world examples
-- [Advanced Examples](./ADVANCED.md) - Crossing the territory from noob to pro
-- [Redux Implementation](./REDUX.md) - Redux's way of doing things with Molecule
 - [Molecule Tree](./MOLECULE_TREE.md) - Yes.
 It can be done.
 - [API](./API.md) - Now you know Molecule.
 Use the API as your reference.